 Consumption of this spice is thought to initiate contraction, but it may cause early and unsuccessful labor in critical cases.

 Specialists say you should eat just one strand a day.
 More than one may result in risky and preterm delivery.

-Even if it has high dietary benefits, you have to practice caution when consuming this spice during pregnancy.
+Even if it has high dietary benefits, you must practice caution when consuming this spice during pregnancy.

 This spice can be consumed in several ways during pregnancy.
 You can soak it in water, powder it, or mix it with soup and food.

-The best option to have this spice during pregnancy is by adding it to your soup.
+The best option to have this spice during pregnancy is to add it to your soup.